 In the end, you will look a lot less stupid asking if the sky is blue than if you ask a complicated compound question about weather patterns.

 The witness is your robot.
-Your simple, direct questions on cross-examination is you programming your robot.
+Your simple, direct questions on cross-examination is YOU, the attorney or pro se litigant, programming your robot.

-If you have five or less facts to elicit, stick out your hand and count off the facts finger by finger with each question so the judge can see that you are “programming your robot.”
+If you have five or less facts to elicit, stick out your hand and count off the facts finger by finger with each question so the judge can see that YOU, the attorney or pro se litigant, are “programming your robot.”

-In practical reality, an effective cross-examination is you testifying while the witness agrees with everything you testified to.
+In practical reality, an effective cross-examination is YOU, the attorney or pro se litigant, testifying while the witness agrees with everything you testified to.

 If you are the one testifying, what story are you telling?
 You should be telling the story of the theme of your case whatever that theme is, ex: “She is a wonderful mother” or “Dad hid the money.”

-Your “story” should be so tight as to not be uninterrupted by your opponent’s objections.
+Your “story” should be so tight as to be impossible to be interrupted by your opponent’s objections.
 If the cross-examination is limited to the scope of the direct-examination, there should be no objections.
 Everything will be relevant to the direct-examination.
-Nothing will be hearsay or privileged because hearsay and privilege will have been eliminated by your own objections in direct-examination.
+Nothing will be hearsay or privileged because all hearsay and privilege will have been eliminated by YOUR own objections in direct-examination.

 Finally, you are allowed to deviate from the one fact elicited per question with a final question (or more if you can get away with it) which calls for an overall conclusion based on the all the questions you had previously asked in order to finally tie all your questions together.